dpmcmlxxvi/olturf/readme.md

 To run the unit tests

- 1. Start a web server.
-For example,

-        python -m http.server
+    grunt test

- 2. Open `test/index.html` in a browser.
+Then open the coverage report in the `coverage` directory in a browser.

 USAGE
 ------------------------------------------------------------